adobe-research/svgObjectModelGenerator/README.md

     * *class* Use the global `<style>` element and reference the style block with the `class` attribute.
     * *style* Use the `style` attribute to apply styling properties to elements.
     * *attribute* Use presentation attributes to apply styling properties to elements.
+* **prefix** *string* A prefix that will be added to every ID and class name.
+This allows unique naming schemes per SVG document.
+Multiple SVG documents can be inlined into one HTML document without ID or class name clashes as long as the provided prefixes are unique.
 * **cropRect** *object* A rectangle with the properties `x`, `y`, `width` and `height`. `x` and `y` are optional.
 Defines a rectangle the SVG document gets cropped to.
 It may create a padding if the dimension is smaller than the crop rectangle.
 * **minify** Avoids indentations, newlines and whitespaces in the SVG output.
 Uses minimal IDs.
 * **idType** *string*